DTEAM-1/cygnus-blue-flames/readme.md

 - I changed a lot of images and logos.
 I have added systems images with controllers.
 Originally we didn't see the joysticks/gamepads.
 - Also, I changed the background to blue flames.
 -  I slightly changed the position of the videos, marquees and the 3D box
+-  New default theme for uncovered systems (theme.xml)

 Note:-
 - Don't use OMXplayer.